The People’s Republic of China offers 15 full scholarships each year for short‑term internships, or university studies leading to a diploma.

 - applicants for doctoral studies must have a master’s degree and be under 40 years old

-- applicants for a general continuing education program must have completed at least two years of undergraduate university studies, and be under 45 years old
+- Applicants for an internship in a general continuing education program must have completed at least two years of undergraduate university studies and be under 45 years old

-- applicants for a higher continuing education program must be at least 50 years old, and must have a master’s degree or higher or have the title of assistant professor or higher
+- Applicants for an internship in a higher continuing education program must be at least 50 years old, and must have a master’s degree or higher or have the title of assistant professor or higher

 Type of support